It’s Easier Than You Think to Find Public Hunting Land

 I look for public hunting land that might be a little hard to access and that has the right combination of habitats for whatever animal I intend to hunt.
 Picking places away from roads and trails usually eliminates competition with other hunters.
 Most people will stick to the easily accessible areas since they’re on a time crunch.
 Plus, I like the solitude you can find on public hunting land.
 If I’ve wandered a full day without seeing anyone, I mark it as a successful day.
 But I’m kind of a hermit like that…

 Next, you need to think about habitat types.
 If I’m going to hunt small game animals (i.e., bird hunting, squirrel hunting, rabbit hunting, etc.), for example, I look for properties with lots of brushy areas, some open meadows, and young aspen stands.
 You should adjust this based on what animals you are hunting.
 Generally, I like to hunt areas that have lots of habitat diversity.
-If you can find a property with several habitat types all in close proximity, you should be able to find wild game.
+If you can find public hunting land with several habitat types all in close proximity, you should be able to find wild game.
 Most game animals seek out these “edge habitats” because they offer food and cover in one convenient spot.
 If you can find a pond or river on aerial view, you’ve got an even better chance at seeing animals there.

 Wait…how can you identify trees from an aerial view?